-BAND A STUDENTS
+BAND B STUDENTS

-Students can easily view Christian service as doing 'good' things which make people acceptable to God.
-When teaching the concept God calls people to serve to students at this Band level, the focus must always be on serving as a response to the love Jesus has for all people.
-Jesus' love does not depend on what people do.
+Students can sometimes view Christian service as doing 'good' things which make people acceptable to God.
+When teaching the concept God calls people to serve, the focus must always be that Christian service is a response to the love Jesus has shown for all people.

 Student attitudes to service may have been shaped by family models.
-Some students may not have experienced positive models of love and service.
-They may find it very difficult to relate to the whole concept of loving and serving.
+Some students may not have experienced positive models of love and service, and may find it very difficult to relate to the whole concept of loving and serving.

-The concept God calls people to serve provides an ideal opportunity for teachers to witness personally to the students by words and actions.
-Help students to understand that the things they do and say are a witness to others.
+The concept God calls people to serve provides an ideal opportunity for teachers to witness personally to the students in words and actions.
+Help students to understand that the things that Christians do and say are a witness to others.